-Two height barriers have been installed by Worplesdon Parish Council at each of the vehicular accesses - one opening and one static.
+Two height barriers have been installed by Worplesdon Parish Council, one at each of the vehicular accesses into Harry's Meadow.
+The height barrier near Douglas Close is openable to enable access when required.
+The height barrier adjacent to the Jacobs Well Village Hall car park is static.
 To be inspected monthly.